Gulf of Papagayo

 Papagayo is a study in opposites: while it is a popular tourism destination, it remains relatively secluded.
 There is no actual town of Papagayo, so most amenities are restricted to your hotel’s offerings.

-Public transportation: Yes, buses depart from San José to Playa Panama (5 minutes south) and Playa del Coco (15 minutes south)
+Public transportation: Yes, buses depart from San José to Playa Panama (5 minutes south) and Playas del Coco (15 minutes south)

 Public amenities: No

-Shopping: Restricted to hotel gift shops; for more options, head to Playa del Coco
+Shopping: Restricted to hotel gift shops; for more options, head to Playas del Coco

-Gas stations: Yes, in Playa del Coco and Liberia
+Gas stations: Yes, in Playas del Coco and Liberia

 WiFi or Internet cafés: Restricted to your hotel’s offerings

-Restaurants: Papagayo hotel restaurants, or restaurants in Playa Hermosa and Playa del Coco
+Restaurants: Papagayo hotel restaurants, or restaurants in Playa Hermosa and Playas del Coco

-Nearest medical facilities: There is a Red Cross in Playa del Coco, as well as three hospitals (two private) in Liberia
+Nearest medical facilities: There is a Red Cross in Playas del Coco, as well as three hospitals (two private) in Liberia